Eastman Rochester Organ Initiative: The Casparini Organ

-The second instrument is a replica of the 1776 organ built by German organ builder Adam Gottlob Casparini for the Church of the Holy Ghost in Vilnius, Lithuania.
+The second instrument is a replica of the 1776 organ built by German organ builder Adam Gottlob Casparini for the Dominican Church of the Holy Spirit in Vilnius, Lithuania.
 The replica was built by the GOArt research center and is installed in Christ Church, Rochester, New York.
 The dedication took place in October 2008 during the yearly EROI festival.
 Munetaka Yokota was responsible for the voicing of the pipes and Monika May oversaw the painting and gilding of the case.